(if you would prefer to print this out as a single document, please click here for a pdf version)

 How can I find out about how well my child is doing?

-- Following further assessments and after discussions with key staff and parents, additional support may be put into place to help overcome any difficulties and your daughter may be identified as requiring SEN Support.
+- Following further assessments and after discussions with key staff and parents, additional support may be put into place to help overcome any difficulties and your daughter may be identified as requiring SEND Support.

 - This additional support is documented by the school.
-In consultation with the class teacher/form tutor, SENCO and parents, short term targets are agreed which prioritise key areas of learning.
+In consultation with the class teacher/form tutor, SENDCO and parents, short term targets are agreed which prioritise key areas of learning.
 Where external agencies are involved, their advice and recommendations are included in this planning.
 Actions agreed take into account each pupil’s strengths as well as their difficulties.

 - If your child continues to make little or no progress, an Education Health Care Plan may be requested.
-Further details about this process will be explained by the SENCO and information published in the LA Local Offer.
+Further details about this process will be explained by the SENDCO and information published in the LA Local Offer.

 Tests and Examinations: Access Arrangements

 For some pupils additional arrangements and adjustments can be made to enable them to fully access a range of tests.
 This might include additional time, rest breaks, use of a reader or scribe.
 The SENDCO will inform you about eligibility and applications for these arrangements.

 How will teaching be adapted to meet the needs of my daughter?